 The obligations of branches in Serbia

 The branch established in Serbia is managed by a representative invested with the power of attorney by a company in a foreign country.
 The approval from the foreign company must be received before major decisions are taken.
 The branch cannot acquire shares in another company without the consent of the parent company.
 Another requirement specific to the branches opened in this country is the obligation to register yearly the balance sheet and the statement of losses and profits of the foreign company at the Business Register Agency.
-The branch that was set up in Serbia must also keep its own financial statements and deposit them every year.
-The VAT returns must be deposited every month, just like any other local company.
+The branch that was set up in Serbia must also keep its own financial statements and file them with the tax authorities every year.
+The VAT returns must be filed every month, just like any other local company.

 For more details related to opening a branch in Serbia